bgerrard5392/surfs_up/README.md

 # Module 8 Challenge: SurfsUp Analysis
-cowabunga dude!
+Cowabunga dude!
 This is my repository for analyzing weather data in Hawaii

 ## Project Overview
+In this module I conducted an analysis of weather data for a surf & ice cream shop named

+For my analysis I used a variety of tools to perform advaned data storage and retrieval actions, including:

+ - Flask - a web framework that uses Python to build web pages
+ - SQL lite -
+ - SQL Alchemy - a query tool for performing integration of statistical analysis with dataframe analysis

 In this module I created a function to take in files from three different sources (Wikipedia data, Kaggle metadata, and MovieLens rating data) and performed an ETL process to create a data pipeline.